 As per the name, the Glassblower shake name was brought because of the blowing action of glassmakers.
 Glass bottles or ornamental glassmakers were used to blow mercury compounds to give the desired design.
 Which later, becomes the cause of mercury intoxication.

-That’s the reason why mercurial tremor is called to be glass-blowers shake.
+That’s the reason why a mercurial tremor is called to be glass-blowers shakes.

 Types of Hatter’s Shake/Danbury Tremor

 1. Static or Resting Tremors: They generally occur when the patient is at rest with the characteristics of fine trembling most usually in the upper extremities.

 2. Intentional or Ataxic Tremor: They occur when there is the intentional movement of extremities or due to the inability to get static tremors.